Tawfeekamr/ch-refactor-js/Refactoring.md

 3. Short the logic as possible by removing unnecessary `if else`
 4. Line `20` Check if the `typeof of trivialPartitionKey !== 'string'` to enforce converting to string.
 5. Return the TRIVIAL_PARTITION_KEY if trivialPartitionKey not available.

+#### Part 03 [15 min] Unit Test

+1. Add some fixes to make sure the test cases working.
+2. writing 2 test cases you can check `dpk.test.js`